-2020 2019 Loans Payable - Domestic ₽7,194,893.00 ₽ 7,194,893.00
+2021 2020 Loans Payable - Domestic ₽ 7,194,893.00 ₽ 7,194,893.00

 Loans Payable-Domestic represents Non-LWUA Initiated Fund (NLIF) as part of the 50% grant by LWUA under Memorandum of Understanding dated October 15, 2009.
 This account remains unchanged while waiting for the legal and final decision on what amount should be settled.
-Request for pertinent documents to support the settlement was communicated by CWD to LWUA last March 3, 2020 with follow-up last July 07, 2020 but no response has been received from the latter.
-CWD is willing to settle the NLIF in full if supported by a valid claim and complete documents.
+Request for pertinent documents to support the settlement was communicated by CWD to LWUA.
+The latter responded last June 17, 2021 stating that the available documents in their possession are CWD Board Resolution No. 016-09 and LWUA Letter re: NLIF-PSF releases dated September 02, 2015.
+CWD is willing to settle the NLIF in full if supported by the valid claims and complete documents.